-On 14 January 2019, the Basel Committee published a set of revisions to the market risk framework ("Minimum capital requirements for market risk"), which replaces an earlier version of the standard as published in January 2016.
+On 14 January 2019, the Basel Committee published a set of revisions to the market risk framework, which replaces an earlier version of the standard as published in January 2016.
 The standard was revised to address issues that the Basel Committee identified in the course of monitoring the implementation and impact of the framework.

-APRA plans to commence formal consultation on the broader reforms to the market risk framework, known as the fundamental review of the trading book.
-The revised standard is now expected to take effect from 1 January 2024.
+Additionally, as part of Basel III reforms, APRA released a letter to all ADIs on October 27, 2021 around the review of ADI market risk standards.
+The policy development of these prudential standards is yet to be finalized with consultations still ongoing.
+Proposed revisions cover APS 117 Capital Adequacy: Interest Rate Risk in the Banking Book ("APS 117"), APS 116 Capital Adequacy: Market Risk - the fundamental review of the trading book ("APS 116") and APS 180 Capital Adequacy: Counterparty Credit Risk ("APS 180").